intuit/ami-query/README.md

 convenience.

 `launch_permission` is used to return only the AMIs with the matching launch permission.
-If more than only value is provided, only the first value will be used.
+If more than one value is provided, only the first value will be used.
+If `AMIQUERY_COLLECT_LAUNCH_PERMISSIONS` is "false", this API functionality will be ignored.

 You may also specify the `callback` query parameter to receive the output in JSONP.
 Additionally, you can specify the `pretty` query parameter to see the